juju-solutions/charm-openstack-integrator/README.md

 # Overview

-This charm acts as a proxy to OpenStack and provides an [interface][] to apply a certain set of changes via roles, profiles, and tags to the instances of the applications that are related to this charm.
+This charm acts as a proxy to OpenStack and provides an [interface][] to provide a set of credentials for a somewhat limited project user to the applications that are related to this charm.

 ## Usage